-The nurses in our district have gotten together with our local Pediatrician and have gathered information from the American Academy of Pediatrics to come up with a few guidelines to help keep kids in school this year.
+The nurses in our district have gotten together with our local Pediatrician and have gathered information from the American Academy of Pediatrics to come up with a few guidelines to help keep kids healthy, safe and in school.

 A few big changes are lice, pink eye, fever, vomiting and diarrhea: